dselsam/mathzoo/README.md

 ## Noteworthy design decisions

 1. *Minimal requirements*.
 Gems will be accepted without detailed code review.
-There are no requirements on proof style nor formatting conventions.
+There are no requirements on proof style or formatting conventions.

 1. *Minimal maintainance*.
 Gems need not be kept up-to-date with mathlib.
 Instead, every file must begin with a comment `-- #mathlib YYYY-MM-DD <commit>` indicating the last known commit against which the file will build.